Headphones Only Work in One Ear: Common Causes and Easy Fixes

 Getting only half the audio experience?
 Here’s your one-stop guide to fix your headphones that only work in one ear.

-Unfortunately, you can instantly lose that immersive listening experience if one speaker fails, usually due to loose wiring, software glitches, or physical damage.
+This can be due to loose wiring, software glitches, or even physical damage.

-Here’s a comprehensive guide on how to fix your wired and wireless headphones if they stop working on one ear.
+In this comprehensive guide, we will teach you how to fix your wired or wireless headphones if they stop working on one ear in Windows 10 or 11.

 For further insights in fixing the issue, we consulted Carine, a support technician at Linsoul, a renowned online audio retail store.